VineetJha202133/to-do/README.md

 A simple and intuitive task management application built using Flutter.

 ## Features
-⦁ Implement a simple state management system to switch between:
+- Create, read, update, and delete tasks
-- Idle
+- Local database storage with SQLite
-- Ringing
+- Firebase authentication
-- In-Call
+- Push notifications for task reminders
-- Call Ended
+- Clean and intuitive user interface

 ## Setup